An Algorithm for the Assignment Game Beyond Additive Valuations: The FindPriceIncrease Subroutine

 The partial stability constraint can be formulated as a matroid constraint over the edges.
-This constraint also ensures that all unit-buyers are matched.
+This constraint also ensures that the buyers have the same number of matches as before.
 A second matroid constraint is used to ensure that the items are perfectly matched as well.
 Restricting to bases of the matroids imposes the maximum cardinality constraint.
 Putting these results together, we can cast the minimum weight partially stable perfect matching problem as a minimum weight common basis problem.
 The proofs in this section are deferred to Appendix \ref{sec:proofs:FPI:matroid}.

-We start by defining $M_B$, the first of the two matroids of interest.
+We first define the matroid $M_B$.
 Essentially, a basis in $M_B$ is a set of edges that maximizes the sum of the utilities to the buyers, subject to the bundle sizes originally allocated to each buyer.
-Thus, each buyer must be assigned a bundle that it demands at the current prices under the size constraint.
+Thus, each buyer is assigned a bundle that it demands at the current prices under the size constraint.